xnd-project/libxnd/doc/xnd/types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Optional data is currently specified using *None*.
 It is under debate if
-a separate *NA* singeton object would be more suitable.
+a separate *NA* singleton object would be more suitable.

 .. code-block:: py